sornas/mjam-2020-arena-shooter/README.md

 ## Documentation

-The documentation for RIBS can be found at [tbd]
+The documentation for RIBS can be found at https://lithekod.github.io/snake-ribs/

 ## Running the game